Last Updated: January 29, 2022

 This site is rich with economic development concepts and good sense, as opposed to all the hype generally associated with this specialty.
-Let's keep it that way as we try to focus on practical tips for the new reality in U.S., Europe, and world economics.
+Let's keep it that way as we try to focus on practical tips for new economic realities in U.S., Europe, and the world.

 Have you had a success in economic development in the last couple of years?
 We mean, since things sort of fell apart in September, 2008.
 Please share it, so others can learn new ways to get their cities and towns back on track.